-- viii. increased muscle tone or spasticity; - ix. clonus; and/or - x. myelopathic hand; and - e.
+- vii. inverted brachial radial reflex; - viii. increased muscle tone or spasticity; - ix. clonus; and/or - x. myelopathic hand; and - e.
 Post-operative MRI/CT identifies findings that are consistent with the patient's symptoms or physical examination findings, including EITHER of the following: - i. cervical spinal cord compression; or - ii. cervical spinal stenosis. - III.
-Based upon our criteria and assessment of the peer-reviewed literature, cervical total disc arthroplasty for adjacent segment disease secondary to cervical total disc arthroplasty is considered medically appropriate when ALL of the following criteria are met: - A. Imaging studies of the cervical spine, including flexion/extension lateral views, demonstrate successful cervical total disc arthroplasty at the adjacent level. - B. No previous surgeries have been performed on the disc(s) involved. - C. The patient has no unmanaged, significant behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, opioid use or alcohol use disorder); - D. The patient has degenerative cervical disc disease with intractable radiculopathy and/or myelopathy, producing symptomatic nerve root and/or spinal cord compression due to herniated disc and/or osteophyte formation. - E. The patient is skeletally mature. - F. The procedure will be performed using a cervical disc prosthesis approved by the FDA, for an FDA-approved indication, and in accordance with FDA labeling. - G. The planned implant(s) will be used in the reconstruction of cervical disc(s) at C3-C7, following discectomy. - H. The prior total disc arthroplasty procedure at an adjacent level was performed at least six months prior. - I. The procedure is performed for EITHER of the following conditions: - 1.
+Based upon our criteria and assessment of the peer-reviewed literature, cervical total disc arthroplasty for adjacent segment disease secondary to cervical total disc arthroplasty is considered medically appropriate when ALL of the following criteria are met: - A. Imaging studies of the cervical spine, including flexion/extension lateral views, demonstrate successful cervical total disc arthroplasty at the adjacent level. - B. No previous surgeries have been performed on the disc(s) involved. - C. The patient has no unmanaged, significant behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, opioid use or alcohol use disorder); - D. Absence of clinically significant cervical instability on resting or lateral flexion/extension plain X-rays, defined as kyphotic deformity/significant reversal or lordosis or spondylolisthesis (e.g. > 3.5 mm subluxation/translation or > 11) - E. The patient is skeletally mature. - F. The procedure will be performed using a cervical disc prosthesis approved by the FDA, for an FDA-approved indication, and in accordance with FDA labeling. - G. The planned implant(s) will be used in the reconstruction of cervical disc(s) at C3-C7, following discectomy. - H. The prior total disc arthroplasty procedure at an adjacent level was performed at least six months prior. - I. The procedure is performed for EITHER of the following conditions: - 1.
 Radiculopathy, when ALL of the following criteria are met: - a.
 The patient has subjective symptoms that include BOTH of the following: - i. significant level of pain on a daily basis, defined as EITHER of the following: - a) VAS/NRS greater than or equal to seven; or - b) severe, disabling, crippling, or incapacitating pain; and - ii. unremitting radicular pain to shoulder girdle and/or upper extremity, resulting in disability; - b.
 Objective physical examination findings include at least ONE of the following: - i. dermatomal sensory deficit; - ii. motor deficit (e.g., biceps, triceps weakness); - iii. reflex changes; - iv. shoulder abduction relief sign; - v. nerve root tension sign (e.g., Spurlings maneuver); or - vi. unremitting radicular pain to shoulder girdle and/or upper extremity without concordant objective physical examination findings; - c.
 The patient has not experienced clinically meaningful improvement with at least TWO of the following, unless contraindicated: - i.
 Prescription-strength analgesics, steroids, and/or NSAIDs for six weeks; - ii. provider-directed exercise program prescribed by a physical therapist, chiropractic provider, or osteopathic or allopathic physician for six weeks; and/or - iii. epidural steroid injections/selective nerve root block; and - d.
-MRI/CT identifies nerve root impingement caused by herniated disc(s) or osteophytes that is consistent with the patient's symptoms and physical examination findings; - 2.
+Recent (within six months) MRI/CT identifies nerve root impingement caused by herniated disc(s) or osteophytes that is consistent with the patient's symptoms and physical examination findings; - 2.
 Myelopathy, when ALL of the following criteria are met: - a.
-The patient has subjective symptoms that include at least ONE of the following: - i. upper/lower extremity weakness, numbness or pain; - ii. fine motor dysfunction (buttoning or handwriting, clumsiness of hands); - iii. new-onset bowel or bladder dysfunction due to a neuro-compressive pathology; or
+The patient has subjective symptoms that include at least ONE of the following: - i. upper/lower extremity weakness, numbness or pain;